-Issac and Mr. Miller’s Story
+Isaac and Mr. Miller’s Story

 Teacher’s need education too!

 His mom, dad, and three older siblings wanted him in their family, but they were placing the responsibility to change on Isaac alone.
 Chosen helped Isaac’s family understand how the trauma Isaac experienced early in life was impacting his biology, which was impacting his current behavior.

 She admitted to trying every allowable punishment with no success.
 Her biggest frustration was that he wasn’t completing his daily work.
 Isaac’s parents were discouraged; they wondered why so much success at home would not transfer to the classroom.

 After one week of implementing trauma-informed tools, Isaac’s teacher feels more equipped to help him and she has already seen improvement in his behaviors.
 When the right tools are provided, success is possible!
-W encourage you to share these resources with your children’s teachers today.
+We encourage you to share these resources with your children’s teachers today.